 Sometimes called beluga caviar because of their resemblance to caviar, black lentils join black rice, black garlic and black quinoa as one of the must-have ingredients of the moment.

 But it’s not just their dark colouring that makes black lentils stand out from the crowd - they’re full of rich, earthy flavours and healthy nutrients, a great way to include protein in vegan and vegetarian diets, and super quick and easy to prepare.
-Try this black and red lentil curry with paneer and you’ll see what we mean.
+Try the black and red lentil curry with paneer and you’ll see what we mean.

 Facts about lentils